api2cart/swift5-sdk/docs/CustomerAPI.md

-let pageCursor = "" // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) let storeId = "storeId_example" // String | Store Id (optional) let langId = "langId_example" // String | Language id (optional) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "force_all") let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional)
+let pageCursor = "" // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) let storeId = "storeId_example" // String | Store Id (optional) let langId = "langId_example" // String | Language id (optional) let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "force_all") let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)

 // customer.attribute.list
-CustomerAPI.customerAttributeList(customerId: customerId, count: count, pageCursor: pageCursor, storeId: storeId, langId: langId, params: params, exclude: exclude, responseFields: responseFields) { (response, error) in
+CustomerAPI.customerAttributeList(customerId: customerId, count: count, pageCursor: pageCursor, storeId: storeId, langId: langId, responseFields: responseFields, params: params, exclude: exclude) { (response, error) in
     guard error == nil else {
         print(error)
         return